earthly/earthly/docs/guides/shared-cache.md

 {% hint style='danger' %}
 ##### Important

-This feature is currently in **Experimental** stage.
-Check the [GitHub tracking issue](https://github.com/earthly/earthly/issues/11) for any known problems.
+This feature is currently in **Experimental** stage

-The feature may break, be changed drastically with no warning, or be removed altogether in future versions of Earthly.
+* The feature may break, be changed drastically with no warning, or be removed altogether in future versions of Earthly.
+* Check the [GitHub tracking issue](https://github.com/earthly/earthly/issues/11) for any known problems.
+* Give us feedback on [Slack](https://join.slack.com/t/earthlycommunity/shared_invite/zt-ix9rtuv8-DUFl8uxe5bFULxyCGGbqJQ) in the `#shared-cache` channel.
 {% endhint %}

 Earthly has the ability to share cache between different isolated CI runs and even with developers.
 This page goes through the available features, common use-cases and situations where shared cache is most useful.